 19.00 — Watch the Largest Urban Colony of Bats in North America

-If you are visiting Austin from March to October, watching the bats fly from under the Congress Avenue Bridge is a must.
+If your weekend in Austin happens to take place between March and October, watching bats fly from under the Congress Avenue Bridge is a must.
 By the end of summer there’s about 1.5 million Mexican free-tailed bats living in the crevices of the bridge.
 Every night they emerge at sunset and fly out eastward.

-People start gathering on the walkway on the east side of Congress Bridge about an hour before sunset.
-The hillside below the bridge (on the south end of the bridge) is also a good viewing spot.
-But in my experience, the most convenient and sure-fire way of watching the bats is by taking a riverboat cruise.
+19.00 in the title is an approximation.
+You should aim to be at the bridge about an hour before sunset.
+People usually gather on the walkway on the east side of the bridge.
+The hillside below the bridge (on its south end) is also a good viewing spot.
+But in my experience, the most convenient and sure-fire way to see the bats is by taking a riverboat cruise.
 Since the bats are living under the bridge, the best vantage point is from the water.

 Sometimes watching the bats is a real spectacle and sometimes it’s just ok.
 Depends on the month and, even more so, on your luck.
 On some nights, you see the colony fly out at once and it seems like a large black scarf is stretching through the sky.
 On other nights, they emerge in smaller groups and fly low, hidden behind the trees.
 If the latter happens, you’ll be able to see some action from the boat and pretty much nothing at all if you are standing on the bridge.